-Joint Assistant Professor, Romance Languages and Literatures and Film, Television, and Theatre
+Joint Associate Professor, Romance Languages and Literatures and Film, Television, and Theatre

 Ph.D., University of Paris 8.